Flooding Cleanup Underway After Water Starts Receding In Central Pennsylvania

 Follow CBSPHILLY Facebook Twitter

-PHILADELPHIA (CBS) – Hersheypark and Knoebels are opening back up Friday, after heavy rains and intense flooding forced the popular family attractions to shut down for several days this week.
+PHILADELPHIA (CBS) – Hersheypark and Knoebels have reopened Friday, after heavy rains and intense flooding forced the popular family attractions to shut down for several days this week.

 Mother Nature finally gave Central Pennsylvania a break Thursday, after five straight days of rainfall wreaked havoc on the region.